alexjcornish/Disease_Cell_Association_Data/README.md

 The disease-cell type association data computed using the DiseaseCellTypes R-package and text-mining of PubMed.

 DiseaseCellTypes R-package is available from: http://alexjcornish.github.io/DiseaseCellTypes.
-The raw text-mining publication counts are available upon request from a.cornish12@imperial.ac.uk.
+The raw text-mining publication counts are available upon request from a.cornish12 at imperial.ac.uk.

 The referenced paper details the three methods used to compute disease-cell type association p-values:
 - Gene set compactness (GSC)